 If the estimate for the work you’d like to have done is higher than you’re comfortable with, let your contractor know.
-He or she may be able to suggest design changes or alternative plants that could bring the cost into your comfort zone.
+They may be able to suggest design changes or different plants that could bring the cost into your comfort zone.

 8. Can you install outdoor lighting?

-Most outdoor lighting systems require installation by a professional electrician.
-Not all landscape contractors provide this service, so if you know that garden lights are important to you, ask if your landscape company can do the design and installation or whether you’ll need to contact a different company.
+Most outdoor lighting systems need to be installed by a professional electrician.
+Not all landscape contractors provide this service.
+If you know that you want garden lights, ask if your landscape company can do the work or whether you’ll need to contact a different company.

 9. While the crew works on my yard, what should I expect their days to look like?

-Scheduling conflicts (and bad weather) happen, but ask your crew’s foreman for a general idea of when you can expect the landscapers to arrive and leave each day.
+Scheduling conflicts (and bad weather) happen, but your crew’s foreman should have a general idea of when you can expect the landscapers to arrive and leave each day.

 10. What types of outdoor living structures can you construct?

-Many people hire professional landscapers not only to boost their curb appeal, but also to create an outdoor space that they actually want to spend time in.
+Professional landscapers can boost your curb appeal and create an outdoor space that you actually want to spend time in.
 If you’d like an outdoor space designed for relaxing, a deck, patio, or an outdoor kitchen might be right up your alley.

 Not all landscapers branch out beyond plants.
-If an outdoor kitchen is part of your dream backyard, be sure to ask the contractors you interview if designing and building outdoor living spaces is part of their service lineup.
+If an outdoor kitchen is part of your dream backyard, ask the contractors you interview if they offer outdoor living space design/build services.